voi-tech/notebook-navigator/README.md

   - `"Shift" = Shift`
   - `"Ctrl" = Control (prefer "Mod" for cross-platform)`

-- Add multiple mappings to support alternate keys, as shown above.
+- Add multiple mappings to support alternate keys, like the ArrowUp and K bindings shown above.
 Combine modifiers in one entry by listing each value, for example `"modifiers": ["Mod", "Shift"]`.
-Keyboard sequences (for example `"gg"` or `"dd"`) are not supported.
+Keyboard sequences such as `"gg"` or `"dd"` are not supported.
 Reload Obsidian after editing the file.

 ### 7.8 Advanced